jmigueldelgado/jmigueldelgado/README.md

 -->
 I use R and Python to make sense of complex earth science datasets at the mesoscale (surface areas around the size of Portugal).

 - :satellite: I’m currently working on [collecting and extracting weekly water extent for thousands of dams in drought prone northeast Brazil](https://github.com/jmigueldelgado/buhayra).
-Take a look at the our [buhayra dashboard](http://seca-vista.geo.uni-potsdam.de:3838/buhayra-app/)
+Take a look at the [buhayra dashboard](http://seca-vista.geo.uni-potsdam.de:3838/buhayra-app/)
 - :umbrella: recently I published a medium range [drought forecasting tool](http://seca-vista.geo.uni-potsdam.de:3838/seca-vista-app/) on HESS
 - 💬 Ask me about geospatial data in R (sf) and Python (shapely, fiona)